 Past State Deputies, other than the last living Past State Deputy, District Deputies and District Wardens shall be seated and permitted the privileges of membership on the Utah State Council, but without the right to vote therein unless they may otherwise be members of the Utah State Council.

-Chairmen of Standing Committees of the Utah State Council including the State General Program Director, State Membership Chairman, the five State Activity Chairmen , and other Committee Chairmen as the State Deputy may designate who are not otherwise members of the Utah State Council shall be seated and permitted the privileges of membership on the Utah State Council.
+Chairmen of Standing Committees of the Utah State Council including the State General Program Director, State Membership Director, the State Faith in Action Directors (Faith, Community, Family and Life), and other Committee Chairmen as the State Deputy may designate who are not otherwise members of the Utah State Council shall be seated and permitted the privileges of membership on the Utah State Council.
 The State Program committees will have a right to speak on questions pertaining to the functions of their respective committees but will not have the right to vote therein.

 Section 2 – Credentials: